ifeanyiro9/ifeanyiro9/README.md

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-I'm a DevOps | Cloud Engineer & Professional Track & Field Athlete.
-I am interested in Automation and leveraging AWS to build solutions to solve problems that can have global impacts.
-Follow My Journey Up—Towards The Cloud!
+I'm a DevOps | Cloud Engineer who transitioned from a being a Pro Track & Field Athlete.
+I'm passionate about Automation and leveraging the Cloud to build solutions to solve problems with global impacts.
+Follow My Journey Towards The Cloud!
 Find out more about me & feel free to connect with me here:

 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->